-Wood burning fireplaces, stoves, chimneys and furnaces should be inspected annually by a professional before the start of the season.
-If you have not yet had your fireplace inspected and cleaned, be cautious when using it: burn only high-quality, well-seasoned wood and schedule an inspection with your chimney sweep as soon as possible.
-Ensure that the flue is open before starting a fire and always wait until embers and ashes have sufficiently cooled before moving them to a covered metal container away from your home.
+If you have not yet had your fireplace inspected and cleaned, be cautious when using it: burn only well-seasoned wood and schedule an inspection with your chimney sweep as soon as possible.
+Never leave a fire unattended and wait 24 hours before removing ashes and storing them in a fireproof container away from your home.

 Water your fresh tree often to keep it from drying out.

 Keep all decorations including wreaths and garland away from open flames such as candles and fireplaces.
 If you have an artificial tree, be sure it’s UL-approved and fire-retardant.
 If you choose a fresh tree, water it daily.
 Live decorations should be removed promptly following the holidays to reduce the fire risk associated with dried-out items.

 Avoid distractions in the kitchen and use timers.